 Timing Protein Intake

-• Throughout the Day: Regular protein intake across all meals helps maintain muscle mass and supports recovery, especially important for athletes in training.
+Throughout the Day: Regular protein intake helps maintain muscle mass and supports recovery for athletes in training.

 Calculating Protein Needs

-• Athletes generally need more protein than the average person, often ranging from 1.2 to 2.0 grams per kilogram of body weight, depending on their sport and training intensity.
-Vegan athletes should consult a sports nutritionist to tailor their protein intake to their specific needs.
+Athletes typically need 1.2 to 2.0 grams of protein per kilogram of body weight, depending on training intensity.
+Consulting a sports nutritionist can help tailor intake properly.

 Creativity in Preparation